NidwijaB/java_assignment2/README.md

 # Java Assignment 2

-This is a Java project that uses **TestNG**, **Selenium WebDriver**, and **WebDriverManager** to automate code generation and testing across Copilot and CodeChef.
+This assignment is the same as Assignment 1 but will use Testng This is a Java project that uses **TestNG**, **Selenium WebDriver**, and **WebDriverManager** to automate code generation and testing across Copilot and CodeChef.

 ---